WebAssembly/spec/document/core/syntax/instructions.rst

 The instructions ${:STRUCT.NEW} and ${:STRUCT.NEW_DEFAULT} allocate a new :ref:`structure <syntax-structtype>`, initializing them either with operands or with default values.
-The remaining instructions on structs access individual fields, allowing for different sign extension modes in the case of :ref:`packed <syntax-packedtype>` storage types.
+The remaining instructions on structs access individual fields, allowing for different sign extension modes in the case of :ref:`packed <syntax-packtype>` storage types.

 Similarly, :ref:`arrays <syntax-arraytype>` can be allocated either with an explicit initialization operand or a default value.
 Furthermore, ${:ARRAY.NEW_FIXED} allocates an array with statically fixed size, and ${:ARRAY.NEW_DATA} and ${:ARRAY.NEW_ELEM} allocate an array and initialize it from a :ref:`data <syntax-data>` or :ref:`element <syntax-elem>` segment, respectively.
 The instructions ${:ARRAY.GET}, ${:ARRAY.GET sx !%}, and ${:ARRAY.SET} access individual slots,
-again allowing for different sign extension modes in the case of a :ref:`packed <syntax-packedtype>` storage type;
+again allowing for different sign extension modes in the case of a :ref:`packed <syntax-packtype>` storage type;
 ${:ARRAY.LEN} produces the length of an array;
 ${:ARRAY.FILL} fills a specified slice of an array with a given value and ${:ARRAY.COPY}, ${:ARRAY.INIT_DATA}, and ${:ARRAY.INIT_ELEM} copy elements to a specified slice of an array from a given array, data segment, or element segment, respectively.